 Minerals are taken up from the hydroponic growth solution into the root systems of the plants.
 They are transported into the leaf and become tissue metabolised into the plant leaf tissue.
 This is the natural process that also occurs during normal plant growth from the soil.

 The advantage of using a hydroponic growth medium is that the mineral levels can be controlled, the growing environment can be kept consistent and the nutrition, temperature and light can be kept at optimum for growth, allowing a consistent and mineral rich product to be produced all year round.
 Once the plants are ready to be harvested “Phytoscan” technology (spectroscopy) is used to assure potency of the product.
 It shows the location of each mineral to confirm biotransformation.

-Use of methylated, reduced forms and augmentation of levels
+Use of methylated nutrients and augmentation of levels

-However, we should point out that methylated and reduced forms of nutrients do not naturally occur in plant material and these are the forms of certain nutrients that are recognised as being more bio-effective, for example, methylfolate has greater activity in the body than folic acid.
-Therefore, in order to produce the most bio-effective products, where appropriate, we add methylated nutrients to our formulations.
-Equally important is optimising the levels of all nutrients to meet needs and in order to achieve this, certain nutrients may be augmented above that which can be achieved from food.
+However, we should point out that methylated forms of nutrients in plants cannot be used in supplements.
+Methylated forms are the active forms, ready for use by the body.
+Therefore we use these nutrients in many of our formulations.
+Equally important is optimising the levels of nutrients to meet needs and in order to do this, certain nutrients may be augmented above that which can be achieved from food.